Why do Americans have a lower life expectancy than people in other rich countries, despite paying so much more for health care?

 The US stands out in particular in suicides from firearms, which are much rarer in countries around the world.

 Suicides are also among the few causes of death that are a high risk for younger people.
-The age distribution of suicides and the fact that suicides are rising in the US and falling in many other rich countries explains why this is another cause of death that contributes to the divergence in life expectancy that we are trying to explain.
+The age distribution of suicides and the fact that suicides are rising in the US and falling in many other rich countries explain why this is another cause of death that contributes to the divergence in life expectancy that we are trying to explain.

 Deaths in road accidents are also much more common in the US than in most other rich countries.